-For the period from J For the period from January 1 to June 30, 2011 SR 2010 SR Payments under operating leases recognized as an expense during the period 17,800,177 10,770,728
+For the period from January 1 to June 30,

+2011 SR 2010 SR

+Payments under operating leases recognized as an expense during the period 17,800,177 10,770,728

 Operating lease payments represent rentals payable by the Company for it showrooms, warehouses and other premises for a period from 1 to 25 years.
 Rentals are fixed for the terms of the lease.